-Figure 1(b) illustrates the interplay of the two types of overall structure in form of a tree-like graph.
+combination may be beneficial.
+Figure 1(b) illustrates the interplay of the two types of overall structure in form of a tree-like graph 1 Introduction

-Natural language processing research has largely adopted the outlined hierarchical models for mining arguments from text (Stab and Gurevych, 2014; Habernal and Gurevych, 2015; Peldszus and Stede 2016).
-However, the adequacy of the resulting overall structure for downstream analysis tasks of computational argumentation has rarely been evaluated (see Section 2 for details).
+Natural language processing research has largely adopted the outlined hierarchical models for mining arguments from text (Stab and Gurevych, 2014; Habernal and Gurevych, 2015; Peldszus and Stede, 2016).
+However, the adequacy of the resulting overall structure for downstream analysis tasks of com-(see Section 2 for details).
 In fact, a computational approach that can capture patterns in hierarchical overall argumentation is missing so far.
-Even more, our previous work indicates that a sequential model of overall structure is preferable for analysis tasks such as stance classification or quality assessment (Wachsmuth and Stein, 2017).
+Even more, our previous work indicates that a sequential model of overall structure is preferable for analysis tasks such as stance classification or quality assessment

-In this paper, we ask and investigate what model of (monological) overall argumentation is important to tackle argumentation-related analysis tasks.
-To this end, we consider three corpora with fully
+In this paper, we ask and investigate what model of (monological) overall argumentation is important to tackle argumentation-related analysis tasks To this end, we consider three corpora with fully